-7. Canon 10×30 Image Stabilization II – Best Semi-Digital Binoculars
+7. Canon 10×30 Image Stabilization II – Awesome Semi-Digital Binoculars

 At first glance, the Canon IS II Binoculars will stick out at you like something out of a futuristic sci-fi thriller.
 That’s because these are one of the few semi-digital binoculars on this list.

 They may look a bit bulky to some but there’s no denying that Canon threw in some style points in here.
 However, the binoculars don’t just look good but they’re also surprisingly resilient.

 These binoculars fully boast waterproofing and fog proofing right out of the box.

 Image quality doesn’t take a back seat in the Canon IS II.
 These binoculars feature a fully-fledged magnification power of 10x.

 To support the stability of the image at such a high magnification factor, there is an in-built image stabilizer.
 This image stabilizer works by digitally correcting any unwanted motion and keeping the image as solid as possible.